From the U.S. to Francs:

 A New Chapter for Southold

-And we’re not here to break it for the sake of spectacle.
+And we’re not here to break it just to be interesting.

 This isn’t about reverence.